Here are my contributions on how to find a job quicker in 2020.

 In your job search, first, you must concentrate on fixing your LinkedIn profile to the highest possible standard before reaching out to connect with people.

-Her profile wasn’t optimised.
+Her profile wasn’t optimised as well.

-We added at least two colourful images on each of the job experience and educational sections.
+Next, she added at least two colourful images on each of the job experience and educational sections.

 The final one was to change her URL to a custom name.